-Encapsulation rates reached upwards of 70% immediately after cell encapsulation (Figure 5D).
-The two-fold increase in encapsulation occurred after heavily increasing cell density numbers from 1-2 million cells/mL to 8 million cells/mL.
-More clusters of cells were found in the microspheres, indicated by more than two cells encapsulated in a single microsphere.
-Due to higher cell-to-cell interactions, higher clustering is generally thought to provide a longer lifespan and greater success of treatment.
+Encapsulation rates reached a maximum of 78% immediately after cell encapsulation (Figure 5D).
+The two-fold increase in encapsulation from the February 25th to March 17th runs occurred after heavily increasing cell density numbers from 1-2 million cells/mL to 8 million cells/mL.
+More clusters of cells were found in the microspheres, as well.
+With greater cell-to-cell interactions, more clustering is generally thought to provide a longer lifespan and greater success of treatment via providing the necessary biochemical and biomechanical cell interactions to promote cell differentiation, survival, and proper functioning.